|Max Headroom||N/A||Bridge Clearance||N/A|

-This results in fuel efficiency approaching pod drive boats, says the builder, and sometimes even surpassing efficiency of pods at certain speeds.
+This results in fuel efficiency approach pod drive boats, says the builder.
 Since we have not tested the boat we cannot confirm or deny these claims.
 However, if true, it is certainly a strong selling point.

 In any case, there is no doubt that conventional running gear is less expensive initially and requires less maintenance than pods.

-Volvo Penta’s D11 common rail engine, the M50’s standard power, is clean-burning Tier-3 emissions compliant and has recently increased to 725-hp from 670-hp.
+Volvo Penta’s D11 common rail engine, the M50’s standard power, is clean-burning Tier-3 emissions compliant and are available from 670-hp to 725-hp for the M50.

 Cummins 715-hp QSM11 optional power is available as another engine option.

-Twin Disc’s Express Joystick System ties into the company’s transmissions to provide extremely smooth engine shifting and very low shaft rpm control for precise dockside maneuvering.
+Twin Disc’s Express Joystick System ties into the company’s transmissions to provide smooth engine shifting and very low shaft rpm control for precise dockside maneuvering.

-Joystick Maneuvering systems from Twin Disc, Yacht Controller or Xenta can be installed on either Volvo or Cummins engines.
+Joystick maneuvering systems from Twin Disc, Yacht Controller or Xenta can be installed on either Volvo Penta or Cummins engines.

 In addition to joystick docking, electronic engine controls from transmission manufacturer Twin Disc provide smooth, quick shifting in and out of gear.
-Twin Disc’s controls, placed in “express mode,” also slow shafts below engine idle speed for easier dockside maneuvering or trolling – to as slow as just 2 or 3 propeller rotations per minute.
+Twin Disc’s controls, placed in “express mode,” also slow shafts below engine idle speed for easier dockside maneuvering or trolling.

 With or without the added joystick, both Twin Disc’s QuickSHIFT system adds many conveniences for better maneuvering and engine control.

 Bow and stern thrusters are standard with or without an optional joystick docking system.
-Standard thruster controls at the helm can also be included along with engine controls on the optional handheld remote Yacht Controller wireless docking system.
+Standard thruster controls at the helm can also be included along with engine controls on the optional handheld remote, Yacht Controller wireless docking system.
 In our opinion, experienced boaters will not need the joystick system on this boat, because of the two thrusters.